issaccv/EasyTSAD/README.md

 # Option 1: Use conda and conda-forge channel

-For how to configure conda-forge channel, please refer to [this link](https://conda-forge.org/docs/user/introduction/#how-can-i-install-packages-from-conda-forge).
+For how to config conda-forge channel, please refer to [this link](https://conda-forge.org/docs/user/introduction/#how-can-i-install-packages-from-conda-forge).

 Create environment: